guilhermebkel/graphql-study/README.md

 # graphql-application
-A example of a web application made with graphql
+An example of a web application made with graphql

 ## Summary